Home » Cocktails » Easy Champagne Punch For a Crowd

 Overhead shot of champagne punch in a white punch holder with glasses next to it.

-For a party, I typically don’t garnish the punch once it’s in the cups.
+For a party, I typically don’t garnish the champagne punch once it’s in the cups.
 Sometimes I feel like I’m fighting the garnish just to get a sip.
 But that’s just me.
 I’m lazy.

 Delicious citrus champagne punch in glasses and bottles on an outdoor table.